smc24-musicgen/smc24-musicgen.github.io/_pages/logistics.md

 * January 10th, 16:00–18:00
 * January 24th, 12:00–14:00

-Students can book 20-minute slots (individually or in groups) with Lonce via a DM on our Slack channel or email.
+Students can book 20-minute slots (individually or in groups) with Lonce via a DM on course Slack or email.

 ### Communication